binwiederhier/keeplog/README.md

 keeplog
 --
-keeplog is a simple two-way synchronization tool to sync a local daily log with [Google Keep](https://keep.google.com).
+**keeplog** is a simple two-way synchronization tool to sync a local daily log with [Google Keep](https://keep.google.com).
 When run, keeplog parses the local file and synchronizes each entry to individual Keep notes.
 Updates within Keep are populated to the local file as well.

+_keeplog is work-in-progress, so use with caution!_

 I mainly wrote it to learn Python and to support my workflow: I keep a local file in `~/LOG` with one entry per day, like this: